 What is FLowLab?

-FlowLab is a purpose designed and built testing facility that measures and certifies gravity fed drainage systems for flow rate performance.
+FlowLab is a purpose designed and built testing facility that measures approves the performance of the gravity feed drainage systems against set criteria using IANZ Accredited testing.

 Why is FlowLab testing needed?